vfsc2018/eks-workshop/amplify/content/sam/local/run/_index.en.md

 **2)** By running a **local HTTP Server** that simulates **API Gateway**.
 We can learn about invoking individual functions in the [SAM Local Invoke reference](https://docs.aws.amazon.com/en_pv/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-invoke.html).

-In the terminal, run the following command from the root directory of the _api-gateway_ folder:
+In the terminal, run the following command from the root directory of the _sam-app_ folder:

 ```
-cd ~/environment/api-gateway
+cd ~/environment/sam-app
 sam local start-api

 # Making One-off Invocations